SUHackathon/data-science-challenge/README.md

 This means identifying ways through which data can be used to provide actionable insights to businesses.
 Teams will be required to supplement the available data from small businesses with additional open source datasets (e.g. weather, traffic, and relevant location based services such as ATM’s) to build out specific insights for the small businesses.

 This year the entire event will be run remotely on MS Teams.
-As always business & technology mentors will be available from the sponsors to assist you.
+As always, business & technology mentors will be available from the sponsors to assist you.
 Please make use of their expertise.

 The data science challenge starts as soon as the data is available (07-07-2020) and runs until the end of the hackathon, Sunday morning the 2nd of August.
 This means you have just over three weeks to work on the data, generate ideas and come up with innovative ideas around using data to support small businesses.

-There will be two separate session on Sunday where you will pitch your solution to a panel of judges via a MS Team video call.
+There will be two separate session on Sunday where you will pitch your solution to a panel of judges via a MS Teams video call.

 The rest of this guide sets out everything you need to know about the event.